Have you been considering starting an email newsletter?

 So, the homework is to:

-1. Ask her customer support if she can connect an email list, and if so, what are the most compatible software?
+1. Ask her customer support if she can connect an email list, and if so, what is the most compatible software?Â

 (Please just start.
 You can spend weeks or months comparing software, but at the end of the day, they all do the same thing.)